livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 - `Parent` is the root object that anchors ownership and related objects.
 See [Section 7.3](#73-parent).
 - `Attribute` is a typed value associated with a Parent.
 See [Section 7.4](#74-attribute).
 - `Edge` is a typed directed relationship between two Parents.
 See [Section 7.5](#75-edge).
-- `Rating` is a typed evaluative object with app scoped semantics.
+- `Rating` is a typed evaluative object with app-scoped semantics.
 See [Section 7.6](#76-rating).
 - `ACL` is a permissions object that governs visibility and mutation within a scope.
 See [Section 7.7](#77-acl).

 ### 7.3 Parent

-`Parent` is a top level graph object that anchors ownership and is the root for related objects.
+`Parent` is a top-level graph object that anchors ownership and is the root for related objects.

 Constraints: